 Ending their use and addressing the harm

 Many chemicals once in widespread use have been banned because of the harm they cause to people and wildlife.
 DDT, PCBs, Dioxin, and asbestos were all once in widespread use, but are now banned.
-However, there are thousands of chemicals in use today that are known to cause cancer, birth defects or other harms to human health.
+However, there are thousands of chemicals in use today that are known to cause cancer, birth defects, and other harms to human health.
 Many of these chemicals are in the air we breathe, the water we drink, and the food we eat.
-Many of these toxic chemicals impact communities in poverty and communities of color the most, as facilities that use them are often sited near these communities.

 MCEA is one reason that Minnesota is a national leader in identifying toxic chemicals and ending their use in favor of safer alternatives.

 MCEA uses our in-house expertise to identify toxic chemicals, find out where the impacts are heaviest, and create policies that reduce their use and public exposure.
 In 2020, MCEA was part of a coalition that successfully lobbied for and passed a ban on toxic trichloroethylene (TCE) at the Minnesota Legislature.
-MCEA also works to address the harmful effects of perflouroalkyl subtances (PFAS) by supporting legislation to establish water quality standards for PFAS.
+MCEA also helped enact a nation leading ban on PFAS, or perflouroalkyl substances, in 2023.
+We continue to advocate for a polluter-pay model in remediating these forever-chemicals in our environment.

 No Minnesotan should experience preventable health risks due to exposure to toxic chemicals.
 Today, after months of hard work with community members, we were able to pass a strong TCE ban with bipartisan support.